Performance

 ASR Robustness — WildASR Dataset (Streaming)

 Evaluated on the open-source WildASR dataset.
-Smallest Pulse numbers from internal evaluation.
+Numbers from internal evaluation.

 Internal English Perturbation Benchmark

 Not a public dataset.
-The English audio is sliced by perturbation type (Emotion, Entity, Disfluency, Noise, Accent, Silence, Speaker Diversity, Speed, Boundary, Pitch, Audio Quality, Volume) to isolate model weaknesses.
+The English audio is sliced by perturbation type (Noise, Silence, Telephony 911, Boundary, Disfluency, Long Audios, Repetition, Entity, Accent, Emotion, Speaker Diversity, Speed, Pitch, Volume, Audio Quality) to isolate model weaknesses.
+Lower WER is better.

 Optimization Tips